mozilla-spidermonkey/jsparagus/js-quirks.md

 *   `const x;` without an initializer is a Syntax Error.

-*   A direct substatement of an `if` statement, loop statement, can't be a labelled `function`.
+*   A direct substatement of an `if` statement, loop statement, can’t be a labelled `function`.

 *   Early errors are used to hook up cover grammars.